Old Wives’ Tales About Baby Gender: 20 Fun Clues - Baby Chick

 Before ultrasounds and blood tests were available, parents relied on old wives’ tales to guess whether they were having a boy or a girl.
 From cravings and belly shape to mood changes and heart rate, these myths have been passed down for generations.

 While none of these tales are scientifically proven, they’re still fun to compare against your pregnancy symptoms.
-If you’re curious about baby’s gender and enjoy a little guesswork along the way, here are 20 popular old wives’ tales people still love to talk about today.
+If you’re curious about baby gender and wondering whether you’re having a boy or girl, here are 20 popular old wives’ tales people still love to talk about today.

 Old Wives’ Tales: Are You Having a Boy or a Girl?